The One comes in many forms

 Historical significance

 The PDP-1, introduced by Digital Equipment Corporation in 1960, marked a turning point in computing.
 It was the first commercial computer designed for interactive use rather than batch processing, enabling real-time programming, debugging, and display output.
 The PDP-1 was the platform for several historic software “firsts”: Spacewar!
 (1962), one of the earliest digital video games; early text editors; interactive debuggers; and pioneering time-sharing experiments at MIT.
-Its relatively low cost and accessibility brought computing out of the exclusive realm of mainframes and into research labs and universities, directly influencing hacker culture and the development of personal computing.
-By demonstrating that computers could be used for creativity, interactivity, and individual exploration, the PDP-1 shaped the trajectory of modern computing far beyond its modest production run.

 Interesting software

-Studying historical is fun, to some extent.
-It becomes much more fun if A) it is fun to program for the machine (check!), and B) there is some good software to play with.
+Studying historical computers is fun.
+It becomes much more so if A) it is fun to program for the machine (

-• Graphics demos
+- Graphics demos

 For user programs, a neat toolchain has been preserved of text editor (ET), macro assembler (MACRO) and debugger (DDT, actually the first debugger ever).
 In terms of programming simplicity, look at this program - 8 assembly instructions is all that it take to draw a circle on the Type 30 tube.
 We have a dedicated page to go into a